LightBurnSoftware/Documentation/Operations.md

 ### Mode
 This can be used to choose the operation for the layer.
 Cut, Scan, or Scan+Cut

-<a name="Cut"></a>
+<a name="Line"></a>

 ------------------
-## Cut
+## Line
-Cut will trace the laser along the vector path.
-Depending on the power and feed rate settings, this can be used to cut through a material in single or multiple passes.
-Decreasing the power and/or increasing the speed can also allow you to simply mark the surface (engraving).
+Line will trace the laser along the vector path.
+Depending on the power and feed rate settings, this can be used to cut through a material in single or multiple passes, using high power, or to simply mark a line on the surface with lower power.

-### Cut Settings
+### Line Settings

 ![Cut Mode Settings](/img/CutSettingsAdditional.PNG)

 #### Enable "Cut-Through" Mode
-This setting is only available for Ruida based machines.
+This setting is only available for Ruida and GRBL  based machines.
 Enabling this setting will allow the laser to dwell in the same position after initially firing or before turning off based on the settings below, and is useful for piercing thick materials before the cut starts.

 * Start pause time (ms): Number of milliseconds to fire the laser before moving
 * End pause time (ms): Number of milliseconds to fire the laser at the end of a move
 * Power (%): Percentage of laser power while paused

-#### Passes
+#### Other settings
 * Kerf offset: Allows you to shift the cut inward or outward from a closed shape to compensate for the diameter of the beam.
 This is useful when making parts like inlays or finger joins.
 * Z Offset: Specifies an amount to offset the laser head (or bed) for this cut.
 Useful for defocusing, or pushing the focus point into deep materials for cutting.
 * Number of Passes: The number of times the laser will trace the same path